LIT304: Shakespeare

 Overview

 The unit presents an overview of the life and canon of William Shakespeare, exploring a representative selection of work from across the span of his career.
-Concentrating upon six of his most celebrated works – Richard II, Romeo & Juliet, Julius Caesar, Twelfth Night, King Lear and The Tempest – this unit will explore the several major movements in Shakespeare’s artistic output, including his historical, comic, tragic and romantic periods.
-Emphasis will be placed upon performing close readings of these texts in order to appreciate Shakespeare’s achievements as a poet and dramatist, and to examine the manner in which his works both are shaped by and transcend his age.
+Concentrating upon six of his most celebrated works – Richard II, Romeo & Juliet, Julius Caesar, Twelfth Night, Othello and The Tempest, and a selection of his sonnets – this unit explores the several major movements in Shakespeare’s artistic output, including his historical, comic, tragic and romantic periods.
+Emphasis is placed upon close readings of these texts in order to appreciate Shakespeare’s achievements as a poet and dramatist.
+Select adaptations of each work are screened and discussed, to explore the decisions made in the adaption process to preserve or alter the meaning of these texts, and to examine the manner in which his works both are shaped by and transcend his age.

 Learning outcomes

-2. provide a critical analysis by identifying and describing, where appropriate, the inter-relationship between chosen texts and their social, religious and political milieu;
+- Provide a critical analysis by identifying and describing, where appropriate, the inter-relationship between chosen texts and their social, religious and political milieu

-3. identify common themes that characterise these works and appraise their representation in chosen texts;
+- Identify and analyse common themes that characterise these works and appraise their representation in chosen texts

 Interested in other Literature units?